 - Include variation of sizes and weight to your fonts; don’t make all your text look the same

 - Provide some sort of video on your website.

-- Include photos of your business location, products, or action photos of your service experience
+- Include high-quality photos of your business location, products, or action photos of your service experience

 - Provide a mailing list subscription feature